Tua Tagovailoa Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 Season Stats

-- He's added 68 rushing yards on 21 carries and three rushing touchdowns, averaging 6.2 yards per game.
+- He also has 68 rushing yards on 21 carries (plus three rushing touchdowns), averaging 6.2 yards per game on the ground.

-- The Dolphins, who rank 23rd in the NFL in points scored, have attempted a pass 63.5% of the time while running the ball 36.5% of the time.
+- The Dolphins, who rank 23rd in the NFL in points scored, have dropped back to pass 63.5% of the time while opting for the ground attack 36.5% of the time.

-- Tagovailoa has attempted 28 of his 203 passes in the red zone, accounting for 28.9% of his team's red zone plays.
+- Tagovailoa accounts for 28.9% of his team's red zone plays, with 28 of his 203 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Tagovailoa's matchup with the Panthers.